 If you have time, I highly recommend adding it to your Mexico City itinerary.

 There are tons of entrances along Paseo de la Reforma depending on where you want to start.

-In the park you’ll find Castillo de Chapultepec, the castle on the hill.
+In the park, you’ll find Castillo de Chapultepec, the Chapultepec Castle.
 Fun fact – it’s the only castle in North America that has actually had royalty live in it!

 If it’s a sunny day, try out one of the paddle boats on the lake.
-It’s really cheap – only 50 pesos for an hour ($2.50).
+It’s only 50 pesos for an hour ($2.50).

 There are tons of places to try Mexican snacks and antojitos.
 Definitely have some Chicharron (fried pig skin) with all the toppings!